Active Learning Tips for the MCAT

 Changing up your approach: taking notes to taking questions.

 Most likely, you take notes while reading or watching videos on MCAT content much as you did in your undergraduate or post-baccalaureate classes during lectures.
 If you’re anything like me, that means scrambling to scribble down as much of what was said as possible.
 Beyond ending up with a dense and nearly unintelligible sprawl of notes at the end, I also never really processed the information since I was too busy trying to write it all down, which meant I spent more time reviewing my notes and trying to make study sheets off of them later.
 In addition, note-taking on your own can be time-consuming: reading a book chapter or watching videos with the pause function means you can stop at any time to write down what precisely was said in full.
-Our Blueprint MCAT Online Course students sometimes fall into this trap.
+Our Blueprint MCAT Self-Paced Course students sometimes fall into this trap.

 The MCAT, however, does not reward knowing every single testable detail: critical thinking and test-taking strategies are ultimately the name of the game.
 This is great news.
 It means you don’t need to get lost in the minutiae of content review.